Preface

 the riveted one.
 This was a great step forward in reducing the weight without losing armor thickness.

-Half way 1941 the canon got a stabilizer.
 The British Army used the M3 in North Africa under the name 'Stuart' Mk I.

 They made some important adjustments, such as the additional fuel tanks that could be jettisoned, larger fenders and